vtex-apps/slider/README.md

 }
 ```

-And all the components together:
+Bellow is an example with all the components together:
 ```javascript
 arrowRender = ({ orientation, onClick }) => {
   return (